 Ann is a freelance landscape architect who has traveled globally to study gardens and landscaping in countries from Antarctica to Brazil to Thailand.
 Many of her projects are local and include public parks, banks and grocery stores in Waukesha County.

 She, like other members of her family, is also a golfer.
-When she started having lower back pain, she began to see Carley Sauter, MD, at our SpineCare Clinic in Occonomowoc.
+When she started having lower back pain, she began to see Carley Sauter, MD, at our SpineCare Clinic.
 Dr. Sauter focuses on nonoperative care and spine rehabilitation at takes a transdisciplinary approach with other team members to encourage patients and their families to share in creating an active, individualized treatment plan through open communication and education.
 “Exercise isn’t exactly fun for me, but the exercise they had me do weren’t lengthy and boring.
 They were very doable,” Ann said.

 Ann is now back to business with her landscape architecture and has another adventure on the horizon that she is planning with Lynn.
 “We’re going to Thailand in February, and now we can go without worrying about pain!”